kb19900709/innovasolutions_IMN_Core/docs/readme.md

 ![image workflow_diagram](workflow_diagram.png)

 ## How to get the output
-point to the project root directory, and start interactive application.
-It'll list available files in /resources, please copy the file name and paste it on command line to see the result.
+point to the project root directory, and execute the following command to launch the interactive application.
+It'll list available files in `/resources` path, please copy the file name and paste it on command line to see the result.
 ```shell
 python3 src/employee_printer.py